My Divorce Was Just Finalized, What Is The Most Important Thing I Do Next?

 If you have changed your name as part of the divorce, you need to take several additional steps to change the name on record with various government and private institutions.
 The first step is to change it with the Social Security Administration to get a new Social Security Card, then the New Jersey Motor Vehicle Commission office for a new Driver’s License.
 Then, you can use those two documents to update your name with banks, your employer, credit companies, insurance companies, voter registration, and more.

-If you have questions on how to follow up after your divorce is final, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400 today.
+If you have questions on how to follow up after your divorce is final, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400 today.